ajoberstar/gradle-git-publish/README.md

 Thanks to all of the [contributors](https://github.com/ajoberstar/gradle-git-publish/graphs/contributors).

-Credit goes to [Peter Ledbrook](https://github.com/pledbrook) for the initial idea for the plugin.
+I also want to acknowledge [Peter Ledbrook](https://github.com/pledbrook) for the initial idea and code for the plugin.